 6. Review, Test, and Improve Over Time

-Accessibility isn’t a one-time task within accessible environment planning.
-Needs evolve, spaces grow old and new concerns emerge.
+Accessibility isn’t a one-time task in accessible environment planning.
+Needs evolve, spaces grow old, and new concerns emerge.
 Frequent checks and feedback from users allow you to spot the problems in time.

 Many improvements don’t cost very much, especially compared to the benefits you’ll have forever.
-Minor adjustments can be the difference between frustration and trust when applying how to plan accessible environments.
+Minor adjustments can make the difference between frustration and trust when planning how to create accessible environments.

 Making Accessibility Part of Everyday Life